 This is another Motley Fool Ultimate Buy Alert in recent years.

-Two years later, Tom’s team recommended the stock again.
+Two years later, the other team recommended the stock again.

 Fast forward to Feb 2021, The Trade Desk is trading right now at $854.02.